CTA Study Skills Seminar 2018

 - Note Taking: By working through our sample exercise sheets, students are taught the basic skills of note taking, thereby saving hours of wasted study time!
 We will examine different styles of note taking (outline method, spider diagrams, mind mapping, graphic organisers, concept maps).

-- Memory Techniques: Simple ideas to improve one’s capacity to store information.
+- Memory Techniques: Simple ideas to improve one’s capacity to retain and store information and improve concentration.

 - Exam Techniques: We show students how to prepare for and sit their exams and how to construct their revision planners.
 We point out common pitfalls and explain to them what the examiner is really looking for.